zmarzmar/Media-pipe/QUICKSTART.md

 # Quick Start Guide

-Get up and running in 5 minutes! 🚀
+Get up and running in 5 minutes.

 ## Prerequisites